 Keen on caraway and looking for some additional ideas?
-You can use them to flavour bread like I have done in my Imitation Rye Flat Bread or Farmersgirl Kitchen’s has done with her Rye and Caraway Bread.
+You can use them to flavour bread, like Farmersgirl Kitchen’s has done with her Rye and Caraway Bread.
 Or perhaps partner them again with carrots in a slaw; Carrot, Apple and Brussels Sprouts Slaw by Recipes from a Pantry / Polish Carrot and Apple Slaw by Ren Behan’s are two fine examples.

 Duck breast is beautiful a little rarer that these photos are showing, so if you care for rare please go for it!
 That’ll teach me to spend time multi tasking to get my photo studio (err living room) ready whilst the duck is cooking.